If you already are in Sweden and want to apply for a residence permit to live with someone in Sweden

 On this page you can find information about the possibilities to be granted a residence permit based on your ties to a close family member without having to leave Sweden.
-Please read under the appropriate heading in the menu on the left in order to see if you fulfill the requirements to be granted a residence permit based on family ties.

 If you want to live with a close family member in Sweden, the main rule is that you must submit your application at a Swedish mission abroad (embassy or general consulate) whilst in your country of origin or another country where you are residing legally.
 You must not move to Sweden until you have received a residence permit.

 If you are already in Sweden you may in exceptional cases be granted a residence permit due to your ties to a close family member, without having to leave Sweden.
 In that case you can send your application by post or submit it in person at one of the Migration Board's permit units.

 You may be granted a new residence permit without leaving the country if you are already residing in Sweden with a valid residence permit.
 This may apply if you have e.g.

 - a work permit

 - a permit as a self-employed person

 - a permit for studies or